scwook/scwook.github.io/_posts/rpi/2016-05-18-led-on-off-test-en.md

   - kr
 categories: RaspberryPi
 ---
 Let's turn on LED when a button is pushed.
 Before the test, wiringPi must be installed.
-Please refer to [WiringPi Installation](/rpi/2016/05/20/wiringPi-installation-kr.html) post for installation of wiringPi
+Please refer to [WiringPi Installation](/rpi/2016/05/20/wiringPi-installation-kr.html) post for installation of wiringPi.

-The test circuit is shown as in figure. one leg of button is connect to 5V output pin and another leg is connect to #1 pin of GPIO.
+The figure below shows a test circuit. one leg of button is connect to 5V output pin and another leg is connect to #1 pin of GPIO.
 In order to prevent floating status of button, 10kΩ pull-down resistor is connected.
 LED is connected to GPIO #4 with 250Ω resistor so that button state can be checked.

 ### Component